altunenes/sorceress/docs/explanations of illusions.md

  Before White identified this phenomenon, it was believed that all brightness illusions were the consequence of rival processes, meaning that a gray item should appear dark when surrounded by light and light when surrounded by darkness.
 However, in this deception, the darker-appearing gray bars are surrounded by black stimuli whereas the lighter-appearing gray bars are surrounded by white stimuli.
 As I said before, White's effect's underlying neural mechanisms are still a mystery.

- Imagine that you are looking at a picture with a white dog on a black background.
-The cells in your eyes that help you see the white dog will send a message to your brain saying "white dog!"
-But the cells that help you see the black background will also send a message to your brain saying "not white dog!"
-The second message helps your brain understand that the white dog is standing out from the black background, and makes the white dog look even whiter.
-This is lateral inhibition.
-It helps your brain see the differences between things, like white and black.

 ## 16-footsteps